|

-With November around the corner, let’s talk immunity.
-Whether you’ve been hit with the flu, a cold, or something in between, it’s time to take stock of your immune health.
-From functional soups to citrusy elixirs, there’s no shortage of ways to nourished this fall.
-Basic ingredients, like lemons, ginger, and turmeric, are powerful healing agents.
+With the school year around the corner, let’s talk about immunity.
+It’s time to take stock of your immune health.
+From functional soups to citrusy elixirs, there’s no shortage of ways to stay nourished this fall.
+Basic ingredients—like lemons, ginger, and turmeric—are healing.
 Food is medicine—and a well-stocked kitchen can easily double as a home apothecary!
 Without further ado, I’m sharing vitamins, minerals, and drinks that boost immunity.

 When it comes to supporting a healthy immune system (along with balanced hormones, optimal cognitive function, and more) diet is only one piece of the puzzle.
 In other words, you can drink all the grass-fed bone broth in the world, but the quality of your life—movement, stress, etc.—is equally important.
 Below are a few key lifestyle factors that can impact your immunity: